Direct Payday Loan Lending Laws For 2023

-Every state is different regarding regulating the nation’s direct payday and installment lenders.
-These regulations apply to both retail and online payday lenders, but not all lenders feel these rules apply to them.
+Every state regulates the nation’s direct payday and installment lenders differently.
+These regulations apply to retail and online payday lenders, but not all lenders feel these rules apply.
 Consult your attorney or state regulator for more information on what’s allowed in your state.
 Be sure you know your state’s rules and regulations before you move forward with any direct payday loan or installment loan.

 Have you checked your state’s regulations regarding direct cash advance lenders and found out that you can apply for a payday loan where you live?
-If so, be sure to check out our database of direct payday loan lenders.
+If so, check out our database of direct payday loan lenders.
 We only compare companies that offer online loans.
 Whether you have bad credit or not, you can also use our database of lenders to determine which type of loan is best for your situation.
-We do our best to break each company’s interest rate and details.
+We try to break down each company’s interest rate and details.

 There have been some updates to the short term lending industry regulations since we last updated this page.
-Some of these updates consist of proposed changes and some of them consist of changes that have already been enacted.
+Some of these updates consist of proposed changes and some of them consist of already enacted changes.
 As always you’ll want to check your state’s financial affairs website before you apply with a direct payday loan lender.
 Many of the proposed changes that people talk about come from the Consumer Financial Protection Bureau.
-These new regulations have been approved, but we don’t yet know how the implementation will payout.
+These new regulations have been approved, but we don’t yet know how the implementation will play out.
 Essentially the CFPB has proposed rules that would regulate the payday loan industry on a federal level.
-This is a stark change from where things are at now, with states regulation the payday lending industry.
+This is a stark change from where things are now, with states regulating the payday lending industry.

-The CFPB proposed a number of options that would affect many of the largest direct payday lenders that operate in this space.
+The CFPB proposed several options that would affect many of the largest direct payday lenders that operate in this space.
 The biggest change would be that a direct lender must be comfortable in knowing that a consumer had the financial ability to pay back their loan.
 The CFPB proposes this could be done by enacting a 60 day cooling-off period between loans.
-The CFPB has also proposed that no consumer would be allowed to be in debt to a direct payday lender for more than 90 days total in any 12 month period.
+The CFPB has also suggested that no consumer would be allowed to be in debt to a direct payday lender for more than 90 days total in any 12-month period.
 These federal rules are only proposed and it remains to be seen when and how they will be enacted.
 We will update this page as more information comes out.

 Most offers for payday loans in Arizona have been banned for years.
 This means that any online payday loans offered to consumers in Arizona with rates above 36% are prohibited.
-Even with these restrictions, there are big banks are small companies that try to “workaround” these restrictions.
+Even with these restrictions, big banks are small companies that try to “work around” these restrictions.
 For example, Wells Fargo offers advances to their customers that use direct deposit.
 Some small lenders offer complicated cash advances or lines of credit that may violate state laws.
-We also see many car title loan companies operating online and in person at retail locations in large cities like Phoenix and Tucson.
+Many car title loan companies operate online and in person at retail locations in large cities like Phoenix and Tucson.

 Direct Payday loans have been illegal in Arkansas since 2008.
 There have been no “storefront” operations in the state since payday lending was prohibited.
-The state of Arkansas is in a tough situation.
 They are surrounded by states that allow direct payday lenders while no loans can be issued with an interest rate of more than 17%.

 The largest fee a payday loan company can charge is 36%.
 Essentially this brings the APR to 460% if you’re looking at a two-week loan.
-California is a busy state when it comes to new rules and regulations for direct payday lenders.
+California is busy regarding new rules and regulations for direct payday lenders.
 There are rumors in the California State Assembly interest rate limits and further limits on the number of loans that can be outstanding at any given time.
 These regulations would apply to both car title loans and payday advance loans in CA.

 Payday loans are technically illegal in Connecticut.
-The state has implemented several ways in order for consumers to get short term cash.
+The state has implemented several ways for consumers to get short term cash.
 For example, the state will allow direct payday lenders to operate if they have a license to deposit checks into a consumer’s account.
-With that being said, the state makes it difficult to be in the business of payday lending.
+That said, the state makes it challenging to be in the payday lending business.

-In response to recent regulatory changes the online loan term in Delaware has been set at 60 days.
+In response to recent regulatory changes, the online loan term in Delaware has been set at 60 days.
 Under House Bill 289, consumers can take out no more than five payday loans over a one year period.
-Also, the state is in the process of creating a database of cash advance loans issued in order to ensure this is enforced.
+Also, the state is creating a database of cash advance loans issued to ensure this is enforced.

 District of Columbia

 Payday loans have been illegal in D.C. for quite some time now.
 No direct lenders should be operating within the district.
-There is a small loan interest cap of 24% that is strictly enforced.
+A small loan interest cap of 24% is strictly enforced.
 D.C. is surrounded by states that offer direct payday loans.

 A consumer can only have one direct loan ongoing at any given time.
 As of this summer, the interest rate will be 10% of the amount.
 Florida discourages rollovers on most payday loans.
-They do this by limiting direct cash advance loans to less than 31 days.
+They limit direct cash advance loans to less than 31 days.
 Interestingly they require a loan to be in force for at least 7 days.

 For the most part, online payday loans are illegal in Georgia.
-This applies to any lender that may charge over 30% for a direct loan.
-The only way you can legally obtain a payday loan in Georgia is through an out-of-state bank insured by the FDIC.
+This applies to any lender charging over 30% for a direct loan.
+The only way to legally obtain a payday loan in Georgia is through an out-of-state bank insured by the FDIC.
 Of note, car title loans and other long term loan offers are allowed.

 You can have an outstanding loan in Hawaii for up to 32 days.
 Anything longer than that is technically illegal.
 Companies are allowed to charge a fee of up to 15% of the total amount borrowed.

-The state of Idaho is pretty liberal when it comes to enforcing cash advances and payday loan companies.
+The state of Idaho is pretty liberal regarding enforcing cash advances and payday loan companies.
 They set a high limit of $1,000 on payday loans in Idaho and you can renew a direct payday loan up to 3 times.
-After 3 renewals the online payday loan must be paid in full in order to get another round of financing.
+After 3 renewals, the online payday loan must be paid in full for another round of financing.

 As of 2022, the Illinois Legislative Body decided to strengthen its payday loan regulations.
 Lenders can not charge more than 15% of every $100 borrowed.
 This means the effective APR in the state is up to 400%.
 A lender can not issue a payday loan if it means you’ll be in debt for more than 45 days.

 Much like most other Midwest states, you can not be assessed a fee of more than 15% of every $100 borrowed in Iowa.
-In order to be a licensed direct payday lender in Iowa, you must have a physical presence in the state and be listed in the state registry of lenders.
+To be a licensed direct payday lender in Iowa, you must have a physical presence in the state and be listed in the state registry of lenders.

-Kansas has a minimum loan term of 7 days with an online loan term of 30 days.
+Kansas has a minimum loan term of 7 days and an online loan of 30 days.
 No lender operating in the state can charge fees more than 15% of the total amount borrowed.

-You can have a cash advance or payday loan for no more than 30 days in the state of Louisiana.
-A lender is allowed to charge fees up to 16% of the total amount borrowed.
+You can have a cash advance or payday loan for no more than 30 days in Louisiana.
+A lender can charge fees up to 16% of the total amount borrowed.
 Louisiana state law also allows direct payday lenders to assess a $10 documentation fee each time a loan is taken out.

 There aren’t any definitive rules about direct payday lenders in Maine.
-A big factor in Maine is that online payday lenders and installment lenders may not charge any more than 30% interest.
-This applies to any type of online payday loan that is less than $2,000.
+A big factor in Maine is that online payday and installment lenders may not charge more than 30% interest.
+This applies to any online payday loan that is less than $2,000.
 Any amount between 2k and 4k will be assessed at an interest rate no greater than 24%.

-The State of Maryland effectively bans direct payday lenders from operating from offering loans in the state by capping interest rates that can be charged.
+The State of Maryland effectively bans direct payday lenders from operating from offering loans by capping interest rates that can be charged.
 The highest interest rate that can be charged in Maryland by a cash advance, installment lender, or direct payday lender is 33%.